Breaking News | Troops rescue 10 victims, kill bandits in Katsina, Zamfara

-The Defence Headquartres, says troops of Operation Hadarin Daji have rescued 10 kidnapped victims from bandits, eliminated one of the bandits and arrested one in Katsina and Zamfara States.
+One of the bandits was killed while another was arrested in the process, according to the Coordinator, Defence Media Operations, Maj.-Gen. John Enenche.

-The Coordinator, Defence Media Operations, Maj.-Gen. John Enenche, in a statement on Friday, said the operations were conducted on Thursday at different locations.
+The rescue was conducted on Thursday by troops of Operation Hadarin Daji, Enenche said in a statement yesterday.

-He said the troops on Thursday, encountered the bandits while on routine patrol around Gidan Dan Nunu and Dutsi villages in Zurmi Local Government Area (LGA) of Zamfara.
+He said the troops had encountered the bandits while on routine patrol around Gidan Dan Nunu and Dutsi villages in Zurmi Local Government Area (LGA) of Zamfara.

 He said that the troops successfully rescued seven victims during the encounter.

-He also disclosed that troops of Forward Operating Base Dangulbi, arrested one Zayanu Abdullahi from Shinkafi district with huge amount of money while on stop and search patrol.
+He also said troops of Forward Operating Base Dangulbi, arrested one Zayanu Abdullahi from Shinkafi district with huge amount of money while on stop and search patrol.

 According to him, preliminary investigation revealed that the suspect was involved in buying stolen cows from bandits.